Planar Length-Constrained Minimum Spanning Trees: Introduction

 A great deal of work has focused on MST because it formalizes how to cheaply design a simple communication network (with weights treated as costs).
 However, MST guarantees connectivity between nodes and connectivity alone may not be sufficient for fast and reliable communication.
 For example, if sending a message over an edge incurs some latency and two nodes are very far in the MST, then communication may be prohibitively slow.
 Likewise, if sending a message over an edge has some failure probability, then long communication paths lead to more chances for failure and therefore less reliable communication \cite{akgun2011new, de2018extended}.

-By forcing output networks to communicate over short paths, length-constrained MST aims to address these shortcomings.\footnote{This problem has appeared under many names in the literature, including: hop-bounded MST tree \cite{haeupler2021tree, chekuri2024approximation}, bounded diameter MST tree \cite{ravi1998bicriteria,kapoorsarwat2007bdmst} and shallow-light tree \cite{kortsarz1999shallowlight}.} \textbf{Length-constrained MST} is identical to MST but we are also given a root $r\in V$, edge lengths $l : E \to \mathbb{Z}_{\geq 0}$ and a length constraint $h \geq 1$, and every node in our output spanning tree $T$ must be at distance at most $h$ in $T$ from $r$ according to $l$.\footnote{Another way of defining these problems has no root and requires that all pairs of nodes are at distance at most $h$ from each other; all of our results hold for this version with an extra factor of $2$ in the length guarantee.}
+By forcing output networks to communicate over short paths, length-constrained MST aims to address these shortcomings.\footnote{This problem has appeared under many names in the literature, including: hop-bounded MST \cite{haeupler2021tree, chekuri2024approximation}, bounded diameter MST \cite{ravi1998bicriteria,kapoorsarwat2007bdmst} and shallow-light tree \cite{kortsarz1999shallowlight}.} \textbf{Length-constrained MST} is identical to MST but we are also given a root $r\in V$, edge lengths $l : E \to \mathbb{Z}_{\geq 0}$ and a length constraint $h \geq 1$, and every node in our output spanning tree $T$ must be at distance at most $h$ in $T$ from $r$ according to $l$.\footnote{Another way of defining these problems has no root and requires that all pairs of nodes are at distance at most $h$ from each other; all of our results hold for this version with an extra factor of $2$ in the length guarantee.}

 Unfortunately, length constraints make problems significantly harder.
 First, length constraints destroy much of the structure that makes classic problems feasible.
-For example, the natural notion of distance to consider in MST (where the distance between nodes $u$ and $v$ is the minimum weight of a $u$-$v$ path according to $w$) forms a metric.
-On the other hand, the natural notion of distance to consider in length-constrained MST (where the distance between nodes $u$ and $v$ is the minimum weight of a $u$-$v$ path according to $w$ that has length at most $h$ according to $l$) is inapproximable by a metric \cite{haeupler2021tree}.
-Second, length constraints lead to strong algorithmic impossibility results: whereas MST is poly-time solvable \cite{karger1995randomized}, length-constrained MST admits no poly-time $o(\log n)$-approximation under standard complexity assumptions \cite{naor1997retractedshallowlight}.
-Indeed, the current best poly-time approximation algorithm for length-constrained MST is a several-decades-old $O\left(n^{\eps}\right)$-approximation (for any constant $\eps > 0$) \cite{charikar1999approximation}.
+For example, the natural notion of distance to consider in MST (the shortest path distances where the distance between nodes $u$ and $v$ is the minimum weight of a $u$-$v$ path according to $w$) forms a metric.
+On the other hand, the natural notion of distance to consider in length-constrained MST (the length-constrained distances where the distance between nodes $u$ and $v$ is the minimum weight of a $u$-$v$ path according to $w$ that has length at most $h$ according to $l$) is inapproximable by a metric \cite{haeupler2021tree}.
+Second, length constraints cause algorithmic hardness: while MST is poly-time solvable \cite{karger1995randomized}, length-constrained MST has no poly-time $o(\log n)$-approximation (under standard assumptions) \cite{naor1997retractedshallowlight}.